42seeds/0/0/hsari.md

 sudo vim /usr/local/bin/monitoring.sh -> monitoring sh directory and file

 ^ = works as XOR only true returns
-$ = add as result or define it to the varialbe
+$ = add as result or define it to the variable or add it to the existing variable's end

 :LiCodeXml: Awk
 (Aho, Weinberger, and Kernighan)